reyesr/dockenv/README.md

 It enforces correctness for its configuration file and for the set of containers by verifying that no links or volumes are missing (among other things).

+Note that dockenv does not build, its sole purpose is the deployment of a configuration of containers on a host, typically on production, preproduction, or development environement.
+It assumes you already have a build system that builds the images and pushes them on a public or private registry.

 # Short summary

 Feed dockenv with a simple configuration file (a classic ini):